zolotarovgl/GeneExt/README.md

 ## Some orphan peaks look like missing genes - how can I link them?

-For the peaks you want to merge, you can manually change the `gene.id` attribute to a common value.
+For the peaks you want to merge, you can manually change the `gene.id` attribute in every peak to a common value (e.g. an 'unknown_gene_1').